fbraem/mqweb/docs/configure.md

     mq.web.qmgr.<qmgrName>.connection=<host>(<port>)
     mq.web.qmgr.<qmgrName>.channel=<channelName>
+    mq.web.qmgr.<qmgrName>.user=<user>
+    mq.web.qmgr.<qmgrName>.pwd=<pwd>

-Where &lt;qmgrName&gt; is the name of the queuemanager, &lt;host&gt; the server where the queuemanager is running. &lt;port&gt; is the port of the listener and
-&lt;channelName&gt; is the name of the server connection channel.
+Where &lt;qmgrName&gt; is the name of the queuemanager, &lt;host&gt; the server where the queuemanager is running. &lt;port&gt; is the port of the listener and &lt;channelName&gt; is the name of the server connection channel.
 When no channel property is set, `SYSTEM.DEF.SVRCONN` will be used as default.

+If the connection needs a user and password, the `user` and `pwd` properties can be used.
+When the same user/pwd is used for all queuemanagers, define the properties without the queuemanager name.

+> Environment variables can be used by using the system properties.
+For example:
+> `mq.web.qmgr.PIGEON.user=${system.ENV.MQWEB_PIGEON_USER}`

 #### Use a database
 Create a database with a `queuemanagers` table which contains the following
 columns: `name`, `server`, `port`, `channel`.
-The port column must be of type Integer and the name column must be the primary key.
+The port column must be of type Integer and the name column must be the primary key. `user`and `pwd` columns can be used but are not required.
 Add the following properties to mqweb.properties:

 + `mq.web.config.connector` : The name of the data connector.
 Currently only SQLite is supported.
 SQLite is also the default value of this property.